-I wish I could make candy canes this year, but I can not seem to find any candy cane molds, so good old fashioned hard candy will have to do.
-I have never made black licorice - the only real licorice and the best candy in the world, undisputed! - I am looking for real licorice recipes that don’t default to using extracts, usually anise.
+I wish I could make candy canes this year, but I can not seem to find any candy cane molds, so good old-fashioned hard candy will have to do.
+I have never made black licorice - the only real licorice and the best candy in the world, undisputed! - I am looking for licorice recipes that don’t default to using extracts only, usually anise.
 I also need to find licorice root in a form suitable for candy.
 I am not optimistic about my chances of being able to make it.

 Baking and making candy are fascinating sciences and perplexing - at least to me - arts.
 I have very few artistic impulses but cooking in general keeps what little artistic-ness I have happy.
 The science of baking is simpler for me to understand and more enjoyable.
 The kitchen is the ultimate chemistry lab.
 Art certainly has its place and is very important.

-What both of these hobbies require are specific tools, so I will go through some of the basic tools and ingredients needed to make most any type of baking recipe.
+What both of these hobbies require are specific tools.
+I will go through some of the basic tools and ingredients needed to make almost any type of baking recipe.
 There are, in my opinion, required, and thus tools.
 I categorize tools that are not necessary but might make the job easier as gadgets.
 It is arbitrary and perhaps a tad bit snobbish, but that’s okay.

 It is a poor craftsman that blames his tools.

 Good quality baking tools aren’t necessarily expensive, but they can be.
-Caution is always required: the price doesn’t always reflect the quality, and the price isn’t a legitimate basis for comparison on quality.
+Caution is always required: the price doesn’t always reflect the quality.
+The price isn’t a legitimate basis for comparison on quality.
 Put another way: expensive doesn’t necessarily mean it is good quality.
 However, cheap - unless on a steep discount - always means that it is poor quality.

-Home Goods is a good chain store to get pots and pans, although what they carry varies from day to day.
-Do research online for decently priced items.
-Unlike chain stores, a locally owned baking supply store will have knowledgeable employees.
-Look for pans and other things made of high-quality ceramics, glass, and steel.
+Home Goods is a good chain store to get pots and pans, although what they carry varies each day.
+Read up on what to look for online and reviews of decently priced items.
+Unlike chain stores, a locally owned baking supply store will have knowledgeable employees so it is a good resource.

 Ovens and stoves are important.
 The problem is that a great one is extremely expensive and not something the vast majority of people can get, including me.
 Ways to get around it are to learn about your oven.
 If it has a convection feature, use it.
 Use a thermometer to see how far the actual temperature is from what the oven says it is.
 Adjust accordingly.
-If there are hot or cold spots in the oven, turning the pan every so often can mitigate that issue.
+If there are hot or cold spots in the oven, turning the pan every so often, or where applicable, a baking stone, can mitigate that issue.

 You certainly don’t need to become an expert on pan materials.
 Recipes will often give hints about the type of pan.
 The more solid the pan, the better it typically is.
 The better ones are made of steel, for the most part.
 Calphalon, among others, make great pans - and pots, they are a bit expensive but worth it.
 Sadly, I don’t have any right now.
 I did have a few a long time ago.
 Not sure where they ran off to.
 If they cost too much, don’t fret, there are lots of great brands around the average price point.

 A wide variety of baking pans are useful The standard ones: bread and square, round and rectangle cake pans, pie pans - glass ones are great, cupcake and muffin tins, and cookie sheets.
+Cast iron bread pans are great.
 There are more specialized ones for various uses like flan, angel food cake pans, shaped pans, and my favorite: springform pan.
 These are great for cakes and pretty much anything that uses cake pans.
 The side is removable so getting it out of the pan to frost or stack together is much easier than a normal cake pan.

 There are two types of mixers: handheld and standalone.
 There are several attachments, and they are the same regardless of type: beaters, whisks, dough paddle, and dough hook.
 All should come with both and avoid those that do not have all of them.
 For hand mixers, one that has enough power for at least cookie dough is useful.
 Good hand mixers can be found for under $100.
 I am not sure if there are any that could blend bread dough.
 At least 300 watts seems to be the lower limit that provides enough power.